booleanbites/houzi-doc/_docs/tools/23_push_notifications_integration.md

 order: 23
 ---

+Push notifications play a crucial role in keeping your real estate business updated.
+We’ve incorporated this feature to enhance engagement with your app and website.

+>  **❗️❗️IMPORTANT❗️❗️**
+>
+>  <u>Houzez v 3.1.0</u> or later is required.
+This version introduces the ability to send push notifications for important actions.
+Please ensure you update to Houzez v 3.1.0 before implementing push notifications on your website.

-We’re using OneSignal for the push notification purpose.
-You need to set up OneSignal on your wordpress and your app.
-This guide consists of following sections:
+We utilize OneSignal for push notifications.
+You will need to configure OneSignal on both your WordPress site and your app.
+This guide includes the following sections:

 - [OneSignal setup](#onesignal-setup)
 - [OneSignal setup on Wordpress](#onesignal-setup-on-wordpress)